Mariners vs. Giants Player Props Betting Odds

-LaMonte Wade Jr and Julio Rodriguez are among the players with prop bets available when the San Francisco Giants and the Seattle Mariners meet at Oracle Park on Tuesday (first pitch at 4:35 PM ET).
+Those looking to place a player prop bet can find odds on LaMonte Wade Jr, Julio Rodriguez and others in the San Francisco Giants-Seattle Mariners matchup at Oracle Park on Wednesday at 9:05 PM ET.

 Bet on this matchup or its props with BetMGM!